Ronda Payne" />

 Exposure to a number of different clients and tasks will also broaden your awareness of your field.
-Not only will you learn about different aspects of bookkeeping, you’re likely to learn different ways of doing things from working with a wide range of individuals.
-Plus, the flexibility in time allows you to enhance your knowledge by adding more education such as additional bookkeeping courses and programs, online webinar education on tools and techniques and professional association sessions that expand the learning of members.
+Not only will you learn about different aspects of bookkeeping, but you are also likely to learn different ways of doing things from working with a wide range of individuals.
+Plus, the flexibility in time allows you to enhance your knowledge by adding more continuing education such as additional bookkeeping or accounting courses, online webinar education on tools and techniques and professional association sessions that expand the learning of members.

 Although you might think that working on a wide range of activities at different times would make you less focused, depending upon your work style, it’s likely to be the opposite – it’s likely to make you more focused on both what you’re doing and how you’re doing it.
 This comes as a result of knowing you are responsible for both your own time and getting certain things done.
 Therefore, for most people in the bookkeeping field, the ability to sit in the chair, review the task before them and get started becomes a very focusing activity that allows them to see both the big picture and the minutia before them.
 Those with a financial mind also tend to be better at pushing out the distractions calling for their time and making side lists of things to deal with later while they move ahead on the task at hand.